Licheam/EZSQL/README.md

 # EZSQL

-An very simple and eazy sql written in the course of the Principle of Compiler.
+An very simple and easy sql written in the course of the Principle of Compiler.

 ## Requirements